-Organic cotton is free of pesticides
+Did you know that organic cotton is free of pesticides?

 Larhea Pepper has a personal story about the true cost of farming with pesticides.
 Her husband grew up on a chemically intensive farm in south Texas and his father died of Leukemia at the age of 57.
 Her husband was diagnosed with a brain tumor – a glioblastoma multiforme – when he was just 48 and died two years later.